library(tidyverse)

 Priors

 The CNN vs. The Onion quiz consists of 15 questions.
 Each question has the same possible answers: CNN or The Onion.
-Before we take the quiz, predict how many headlines you will guess correctly out of 15.
+Before we take the quiz, predict how many headlines a person will guess correctly out of 15.
 You might think about your ability to determine fact from fiction or your familiarity with CNN and The Onion.

-Optimistic | Unsure | Pessimistic |
+Optimistic | Undecided | Pessimistic |

 ---|---|---|